rmrresearch/GhostFragment/docs/source/background/established_methods/gebf.rst

 | GEBF14 | |Frag14|  | |ItrPC|   | |stdH| | N/A       |
 +--------+-----------+-----------+--------+-----------+

-Like other fragment-based methods, many of the studies which employ GEBF simply refer to it as "GEBF" or "GEBF-XXX" where "XXX" is a method such as HF, MP2, or DFT.
-As the table above shows there isn't just a GEBF method, but several varieties of method.
 We suspect that the authors of the GEBF method feel that any fragment-method which relies on the GEBF energy equations is GEBF, *i.e.*, it is the energy equation which determines whether a method is GEBF or not.
 However, the GEBF energy equation is nothing more than the inclusion-exclusion principle (accounting for the self-interaction of the point charges), so such a definition would mean CG-MTA, or any other overlapping fragment-based method should also be labeled as GEBF.
+Nonetheless, as the above table shows, by our breakdown, GEBF is a fairly consistent method with the main variation being how the fragments are formed.
+Thanfully, in each study, the GEBF authors usually provide fairly detailed descriptions of how the fragments are formed so that reproducibility shouldn't be an issue.

 ******************
 Other GEBF Results